top of page

 Jason W. Smith, District Attorney

-Sworn Duties
+Constitutional Duties

-We have two primary responsibilities in the District Attorney’s Office: first, to advise local law enforcement, and second, to prosecute every criminal matter in the territorial jurisdictions of both New Hanover and Pender Counties.
+The District Attorney's office is the largest law firm in the Sixth District, representing the nearly 300,000 people living in New Hanover and Pender Counties.
+Our attorneys have over 200 combined years of experience prosecuting crimes.
+We have two primary responsibilities in the District Attorney’s Office: first, to advise local law enforcement, and second, to prosecute every criminal matter in both counties.
 There are more than 1,000 sworn law officers in over 20 different state and federal law enforcement agencies with whom we work every day.
 We employ a police/prosecutor team approach and proactively work with officers during all phases of a case.
 When cases come to trial, we set the calendar and have the burden of proof in all cases from simple traffic offenses to first degree murder.
 There are more than 50,000 traffic offenses, 20,000 misdemeanors, and 5,000 felonies calendared each year in the Sixth District.
-We keep the courts running five days a week.

 Setting Priorities and Setting the Tone